wTrystan/wtrystan.github.io/README.md

-# Hi, I am Trystan! 👋
+# Portfolio - Trystan Marissal

 I am currently looking for a job in Dublin as a Data Analyst / Data Scientist